ShamrockProgramming/Election-Data/README.md

 # Election-Data

 The goal of this project is to create your own client code that imports the FilerReader and a Parser that you make to answer the questions below.
+If the question could return more than one piece of data in the answer, declare, store, and return your answer as an array.

 -  find states with at least/at most/ and exactly blank counties.
 It is best to think of this as 3 separate functions which all perform basically.
 -  find all state totals and store them in a new array (aka this happens when the  fips == 0)